morganthomas/winning-arguments/winning-arguments.md

 The study of winning arguments is mostly a study of statements and the relationships between statements.
 Therefore, we should take care to develop a good understanding of statements.

 Logicians frequently provide various definitions of the word "statement."
-In this text, I shall use the following definition of the word "statement." **A statement is a sentence which can be believed or disbelieved.** This definition picks out a certain wide class of sentences, spanning across all natural languages and many formal languages.
+In this text, I shall use the following definition of the word "statement." **A statement is a sentence or sequence of sentences which can be believed or disbelieved.** This definition picks out a certain wide class of sentences, spanning across all natural languages and many formal languages.
 This class probably agrees in essential intent, if not in actual [extension](https://en.wikipedia.org/wiki/Extension_(semantics)), with most modern logicians' definitions of "statement."

 Here are some examples of statements:

 * I am cold.
 * This is a pen.
+It has red ink.
 * It is early in the morning.
 * After we harvest the wheat we will store it in the silos.
 * Within the lives of others we can find some of the most important insights about ourselves.